cpfaff/mspm/README.md

     collect information about your datasets and place it here in a format that you can complement with metadata.

-2. package
+2. project

-   The package folder contains information about the project like the author of the project and the checkpoint which is for now the date of project creation.
+   The project folder contains information about the project like the author of the project and the checkpoint which is for now the date of project creation.
    The files in here are in Debian control file format (dcf).
 It is natively supported by the R environment and used in many places like e.g. the